In this post, you will learn ALL about The Efficient Outsourcing Formula…

 Spend 1 hour thinking about your business and where within it, you spend you time.

-Then simply download this free tool that we use in our online businesses to identify which tasks and processes within your business are outsource friendly.
+Then use a sheet like this one to identify which tasks and processes within your business are outsource friendly.

 You will need to enter each task you operate in your business in the “Tasks” column and then input a numerical value between 1 and 10 into the next 5 columns.